 Cutting-edge treatment for sepsis

 The Moores made the three-hour drive from their home in Abbottstown, Pa., to CHOP many times over the next few months to meet with Dr. Doolin and other members of the medical team who were managing Sophia’s care.
 It was a challenging time: Sophia developed gallstones, and her ostomy site leaked, remaining open because she had several fistulas and drains.
 The ostomy site was slow to heal, and Sophia required around-the-clock care.
-She was life-flighted to CHOP twice to receive treatment for new sepsis infections from the hospital’s Pediatric Sepsis Program has helped advance the care that patients with sepsis receive.
+She was life-flighted to CHOP twice to receive treatment for new sepsis infections.
+CHOP's Pediatric Sepsis Program has helped advance the care that patients with sepsis receive.

 The Pediatric Sepsis Program was founded in 2017 by Emergency Department physician Fran Balamuth, MD, PhD, and Pediatric Intensive Care Unit physicians Julie Fitzgerald, MD, PhD, and Scott Weiss, MD, MSCE, to improve treatment and follow-up care for infants, children and adolescents with sepsis.
 The program, which is managed by Christopher Hickey, is leading several National Institutes of Health-funded research projects to transform care for children with sepsis and is finding innovative ways to ensure patients receive the highest-quality care, including developing screening protocols and guidelines for care that have improved outcomes for patients.
 The Pediatric Sepsis Program also has several quality-improvement initiatives, led by Hannah Stinson, MD, and Mary Kate F. Abbadessa, MSN, RN, ACCNS-P, CPEN, that are critical to delivering outstanding care for children who have sepsis.

 Support from a caring team